Andrew J. Carlowicz, Jr.

 Andy has a Martindale-Hubbell "AV" rating, which is the highest rating awarded, and identifies a lawyer with "very high to preeminent legal ability and is a reflection of his expertise, experience, integrity and overall professional excellence."
 He is a member of the New Jersey State Bar Association's Construction Industry Section, and has appeared as a guest lecturer for the group.
 Andy has also been accepted as an affiliate member of the American Council of Engineering Companies of New Jersey.
-He was selected by peer review for inclusion in the 2009 through 2017 issues of The Best Lawyers in America® in the Construction Law specialty, and selected as "Lawyer of the Year" by Best Lawyers® for Litigation - Construction in the Woodbridge, NJ metropolitan area from 2015-2017.
-He has been listed as a Top Rated Construction Litigation Attorney in New Brunswick, NJ by SuperLawyers® since 2005.
+He was selected by peer review for inclusion in the 2009 through 2020 issues of The Best Lawyers in America® in the Construction Law specialty, and selected as "Lawyer of the Year" by Best Lawyers® for Litigation - Construction in the Woodbridge, NJ metropolitan area in 2015, 2017, and 2020.
+He has been selected to the New Jersey SuperLawyers® list since 2005.

 Andy has regularly presented risk management seminars to the construction industry over the last twenty years at the request of various organizations.
 He has also appeared as a guest lecturer at the New Jersey Institute of Technology (NJIT), the School of Architecture at Princeton University, as well as, the Annual “Judicial College” for New Jersey Superior Court Judges.